Unit: Epidemiology of Emerging Diseases

 Director: FONTANET Arnaud

 The Emerging Diseases Epidemiology Unit was founded on 1 July 2001.
 The main research topics of the Unit are: 1) transmission modes of and means of prevention against emerging disease agents; and 2) clinical research, in particular natural history cohorts and clinical trials.
-Most research projects take place in developing countries, preferably in collaboration with institutes from the International Network of Pasteur Institutes, and deal with the epidemiology of HIV, hepatitis C virus (HCV), and the SARS coronavirus.
+Most research projects take place in developing countries, preferably in collaboration with institutes from the International Network of Pasteur Institutes, and deal with the epidemiology of HIV, hepatitis C virus (HCV), hepatitis B virus (HBV), and the SARS coronavirus.

 Most of the Unit's research projects take place in developing countries, preferably in collaboration with institutes of the international Network of Pasteur Institutes.